The Whitsunday Anglican School hosts the Whitsunday Voices Youth Literature Festival in July each year, and invites

 leading children’s and young adult authors to Mackay to present to students from over 65 schools from the region.

 The Whitsunday Anglican School, under the auspices of Whitsunday Voices, is dedicated to assuring that the Whitsunday Voices Youth Literature Festival

 is free of all forms of harassment, intimidation and discrimination on the basis of race, age, sex, gender, gender identity, national origin,

 ancestry, disability, medical condition, religion, sexual orientation, marital/domestic partnership status, or citizenship.

-The Whitsunday Anglican School’s policy on student protection is applicable to protecting students from any form of harassment and can be found
+The Whitsunday Anglican School’s policy on student protection is applicable to protecting students from any form of harm and can be found here.

 The Whitsunday Anglican School’s Community Code of Conduct is a policy that sets out that the Whitsunday Anglican School expects all members of

 its community to maintain high standards of relationships as they conduct or pursue School related business and activity, and can be found